brannerchinese/chat_server/README.md

  * Using Python 3.4's `asyncio` module and `asyncio.streams.StreamReader` and `asyncio.streams.StreamWriter` objects.
  * Multiple clients can log into the same server.
  * Each client logs in with its own log-in, and a dictionary is populated, `login: (StreamReader, StreamWrite)`.
+ * The server and each client choose the port over which they communicate at random.
+The same seed must be supplied:

+        python server.py oh_a_seed_here
+        python client.py oh_a_seed_here

+   etc. If no seed is supplied, the programs use a default seed.
+If the seeds used are not the same, then the client will not be able to contact the server.

 ### Currently not working